kartoza/docker-tao-web/README.md

 createdb -h 172.17.0.29 -U docker tao
 ```

-Once your tao container is running open your browser at http://localhost:8002
-and follow the installation wizard.
+Once your tao container is running determine the IP address of your tao server and open your browser at that address, then follow the installation wizard.

 For the postgresql connection options use host 'tao-postgis', user 'docker' and
 password 'docker' or set your own user/pwd  and then check the 'over write